midhunkalarikkal/FullDomain/Notes/React.md

 ## 6. `useLayoutEffect`
 ------------------------
-Runs synchronously after the DOM updates but before the browser paints the screen.
-Blocks rendering until the effect completes, ensuring DOM updates are applied before the browser paints.
+useLayoutEffect runs synchronously after the DOM updates but before the browser paints the screen.
+It blocks the rendering process until the effect completes, ensuring that DOM updates are applied before the browser performs any visual painting.

-**Suitable for:**
-Measurements (e.g., getting element dimensions).
-Synchronous DOM mutations that need to be immediately reflected.
-Preventing visual flicker caused by rapid updates.

 **Example**
 ------------